SHI-Labs/NATTEN/docs/frontend.md

 #### Fused neighborhood attention
 These ops are a very recent addition, and their behavior and signatures may change in the future.
-They also do not support backward passes yet.

 ```python
 from natten.functional import na1d, na2d, na3d